 Most of us dream of achieving financial freedom — that moment when we don’t have to worry about how we’re going to pay the bills or make rent, when all our basic needs are provided for.
 When there’s enough left to set aside for whatever we desire, whether that’s paying off debt, recreation, or a long vacation.

 But what is financial freedom, really?

-And that way is by building yourself a stream or multiple streams of passive income that can pay for your expenses, and more… without the need for constant, backbreaking work.
+And that way is by building yourself a stream or multiple streams of passive income that can pay for your expenses and more… without the need for constant, tiresome work.

 What Is Passive Income?

 Passive income is exactly what it sounds like: Money that comes in whether you’re actively working or not.

 It may sound strange at first, but it really does make a lot of sense.

 There are two main ways to make passive income.
 The first major type of passive income is an idea most of us are familiar with already: investments.
 These investments generally create monthly income with a fixed or standard rate of return attached to them.
 This would include vehicles like bank and government bonds, corporate bonds, t-bills, rental property income, etc.

 The second type of passive income is the one that’s harder for most people to wrap their heads around: passive business income.
 Many people assume that running a business means you need to be constantly working in order to achieve any real success.
 But that’s actually not true at all